ztxgithub/git_example/readme.txt

 the second time
 the third time
 the fourth time
-create a new branch name is dev
+create a new branch is quick & simple